SeshadriRC/Devops/Issues-faced.md

 6. Credential Refresh failure
 7. Kubernetes or Node maintanence

-- We noticed a CPU utilization by the Pod which created by cronjob, so to address this issue we have suspended the cronjob post taht issue got fixed
+- We noticed a CPU utilization by the Pod which created by cronjob, so to address this issue we have suspended the cronjob post that issue got fixed
+- One pod alone throwing timeout 500 error, please refer RRT 1
+- Socket timeout exception in pod log, so we asked user to increase the memory limits in deployment and save the deployment. post that this issue got fixed, but in pod events    we don't see any error

 ## Database issue